How to get rid of fleas on clothes and bedding? Sadly, that’s about all the details they gave me.

 Step 1: Wash all clothes & bedding for 10 minutes ( in cold water)

-Then do just regular wash cycle (hot water and soapy base detergent like 20 Mule Team Borax) and dry clothes, bedding.
+Then do a regular wash cycle (hot water and soapy base detergent like 20 Mule Team Borax) and dry clothes and bedding.
 If there are clothes that can’t be washed but can be dried, then you’ll need to put it in the dryer and run it on a hot cycle for about 30 minutes – which will kill the fleas too.

 Flea eggs and adults will not die easily when immersed in water.
-In fact, fleas will survive in water for about 7 days.
-Further, fleas will only drown in water after 24 hours when submerged as they just sit on the water and not break water’s surface tension.
-Fleas have cuticles that are covered with wax and hence its skin is non-wettable with water.
+Fleas will survive in water for about seven days.
+Further, fleas will only drown in water after 24 hours when submerged as they sit on the water and not break water’s surface tension.
+Fleas have cuticles that are covered with wax, and hence its skin is non-wettable with water.

-However: Dish soap drops have surfactants that reduce the surface tension of water and hence make the flea to sink in water and drown.
-Therefore, washing clothes with a detergent, for about 10 minutes, would make adult fleas to drown but not the pre-adult fleas.
+However: Dish soap drops have surfactants that reduce water’s surface tension and hence make the flea sink in water and drown.
+Therefore, washing clothes with detergent for about 10 minutes would make adult fleas drown but not the pre-adult fleas.

-I’ll explain.
-Flea eggs and flea larvae in your bedding and clothes will require the use of more rigorous laundry methods: Also, check the flea spray for yard.
-Which drives us to tactic #2…
+I’ll explain it.
+Flea eggs and flea larvae in your bedding and clothes will require the use of more rigorous laundry methods: Also, check the flea spray for the yard.
+This drives us to tactic #2…

 Step 2: Wash Clothing and bedding in Hot Water